rembertdesigns/Snake-Game/README.md

 # Snake-Game
-🐍 Snake Game made with the basics of Javascript &amp; HTML
+🐍 Snake Game made with the basics of Javascript, CSS &amp; HTML